Biodiversity

 Monitors the loss of forest cover, a critical indicator for biodiversity, climate change, and supply chain transparency.

-Ecosystem Integrity Index
+Ecosystem Integrity Index (EII)

 Assesses the overall health of an ecosystem with focus on structure, composition and function.